utopia-foss/utopia/doc/getting_started/tutorial.rst

       $ source ./utopia-env/activate.csh   # Activate venv for csh, OR ...
       $ source ./utopia-env/activate.fish  # ... for fish

-Let us now look at how to run a model using the CLI.
-Run on the command line:
+Now let's look at how to run a model using the CLI.
+On the command line, run:

 .. code-block:: console

   $ utopia run --help

 You should get a wall of text.
 Don't be scared, all this log output is your friend.
 The command shows you all the possible parameters that you might need to run your model.
-Use it whenever you forgot what options you have.
+Use it whenever you forget which options you have.

 At the very top of the log, you will see the ``usage`` specified, with optional parameters in square brackets.
 As you see there, the only *non*-optional parameter is the name of the model you want to run.
 For testing purposes, a ``dummy`` model is available.
 Let's try it out: